YOU WON’T EVER NEED TO KNOW CPR BECAUSE YOU’RE NOT IN THE MEDICAL FIELD, RIGHT? Wrong.

 10. Nanny and Babysitter

 Dedicated nannies and babysitters understand the responsibility to always put the safety of the child or children being watched first.
-Children are especially susceptible for CPR and first aid intervention as they are more exploratory and unaware of what is safe and unsafe.
+Children are especially susceptible to CPR and first aid intervention as they are more exploratory and unaware of what is safe and unsafe.
 Most parents and employers looking to hire a babysitter or nanny wouldn’t consider an applicant that hasn’t been certified in first aid and CPR.

 Most servers are not required to be CPR certified.
 But restaurants are required to have first aid and CPR posters visibly displayed in the employee common areas.
 Since servers are constantly around people and in a busy environment where choking, falling, and cardiac emergencies can happen, CPR training would be a valuable skill to know.
-CPR and first aid knowledge is critical while working in the food and beverage industry.
+CPR and first aid knowledge should be a required skill while working in the food and beverage industry.

 13. Teacher and School Staff

-Like mentioned above, children are prone to injury, illness and choking more so than adults so CPR and first aid knowledge is often a requirement among employers looking to hire staff at schools.
+As mentioned above, children are prone to injury, illness, and choking so CPR and first aid knowledge is often a requirement among employers looking to hire staff at schools.
 Since teachers and staff are responsible for other people’s children they should know the in’s and out’s of child and infant CPR and first aid.

 Counselors see individuals who may be experiencing difficult times when mental and physical health is diminished.
 Counselors typically work with one individual, couple or family during long hours.
 Because of these conditions, knowing how to act in an emergency is crucial.